Dmitriusan/GptMonkey/README.md

-# Code Generation Tool with GPT Language Model
+# Code Generation Tool leveraging OpenAI GPT APIs

 Welcome to the Code Generation Tool, powered by GPT (Generative Pre-trained Transformer) Language Model.
 This tool harnesses the capabilities of GPT to iteratively generate code based on user prompts.
 Think of it as giving a